 - Auditing – Once prequalification has been carried out, it is crucial that contractors have a clear understanding of the job they’re applying for and any risks involved.
 The auditing process should be a close examination of the health and safety program to ensure it is adequate for the project’s needs and is being implemented properly.

-- Induction and Training Sessions – This is a hugely important component of contractor management given the hazards that exist in heavy industry projects.
-High standards of inductions and training can increase workforce productivity, while helping to keep your contractors safe from harm.
+- orientation and Training Sessions – This is a hugely important component of contractor management given the hazards that exist in heavy industry projects.
+High standards of orientations and training can increase workforce productivity, while helping to keep your contractors safe from harm.